CHANGES TO THE LAW

-The Births, Deaths and Marriages Registration Amendment Bill 2019
+The Births, Deaths and Marriages Registration Amendment Act 2019

-To change one’s sex in the birth register at present, Victorians must ‘have undergone sex affirmation surgery’, which is a ‘surgical procedure involving the alteration of a person’s reproductive organs carried out for the purpose of assisting the person to be considered a member of the opposite sex’.
+Prior to the amendment, to change one’s sex in the birth register, Victorians had to undergo 'sex affirmation surgery’, which is a ‘surgical procedure involving the alteration of a person’s reproductive organs carried out for the purpose of assisting the person to be considered a member of the opposite sex’.

-The bill includes a few minor gate-keeping requirements:
+The act includes a few minor gate-keeping requirements:

 See our Summary of the Bill for more details.